grahamalderson/f5-agility-labs-adfsproxy/docs/module3/module-adfs-proxy.rst

 2. Open a new Chrome window if not already open

-3. Right click the App shortcut and open a new incognito window
+3. Right click the "ADFS Demo App" shortcut and open a new incognito window

 |image2|